 Sarah Taylor Journalism

 Hi!
 I'm a third-year undergraduate student at the University of Colorado Boulder studying Journalism and Anthropology.
 I have reported for campus publications including the CU Independent, Radio 1190, and Mountain Time Magazine.
-I'm also a research mentee aiding Ph.D. student Annabelle Lewis' cemetery archaeology research.
+I'm currently an editorial intern with Yellow Scene Magazine and a 2026 national fellow with Arizona State University's News21 initiative.

 Natural Sciences provides space for underrepresented students